11 Data-Driven Models

 polls |> ggplot(aes(spread)) + geom_histogram(color = "black", binwidth = .01)

-The data does not appear to be normally distributed, and the standard error appears to be larger than 0.0066232.
-The theory is not working here, and in the next section, we describe a useful data-driven model.
+The estimates do not appear to be normally distributed, and the standard error appears to be larger than 0.003809.
+The theory is not working here.

 11.2 Beyond the simple sampling model